 At BrightFunnel, we’re constantly monitoring trends in the field of ABM and, today, we’re excited to announce the release of new benchmark data to help guide organizations as they seek to adopt ABM strategies.

 We’ll explore our findings in detail in coming weeks but, in the meantime, we thought we’d kick things off by sharing the 5 key takeaways.
-Based on research from BrightFunnel Data Scientist, Kevin Yip, we hope the following will help guide your company’s ABM initiatives:
+Based on research from BrightFunnel Data Scientist, Kevin Yip, we hope the following will help guide your company’s account-based marketing initiatives:

 Insight #1: Organizations adopting ABM have a 10% higher win-rate